 Pop art print inspired by the 1951 British crime thriller starring Earl Cameron.

 Cameron went on to have a long and varied career and is still active in film & television, recently appearing in “Inception” and “The Queen”.
-With appearances in the Bond film “Thunderball” and cult projects including “The Prisoner” and “Secret Agent”, Earl Cameron is the oldest living actor to have appeared in “Doctor Who”.
+With appearances in the Bond film “Thunderball” and cult projects including “The Prisoner” and “Danger Man”, Earl Cameron is the oldest living actor to have appeared in “Doctor Who”.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.